iLib-js/message-accumulator/README.md

-The only problem is that translators are not so good with programming language syntax and tend to do things like translate HTML tag name and attribute values such as the names of CSS classes.
-Things are worse in JSX where components can have any name and even translators who are familiar with HTML tags are confused as to what is translatable and what is not.
-In our example above, we even have the added complication that the value of the "title" attribute of the "a" tag is actual localizable text, which is even more confusing to the translators.
+The only problem is that translators are not so good with programming language syntax and tend to do things like occasionally translating HTML tag names or attribute values.
+For example, they may see a series of CSS class names that forms a short phrase in English, and decide that they should be translated.
+The situation is even worse in JSX because the names of tags are not a fixed list like HTML.
+Components can have any name
+and even translators who are familiar with HTML tags are confused as to what is translatable and what is not.
+In our example above, we even have another added complication that the value of the "title" attribute of the "a" tag is actual localizable text but the value of the other attributes are not, which is even more confusing to the translators.
+Again, they are not programmers.

-In order to avoid this whole mess, we need to hide the contents of such tags from the translators and let them translate with minimal syntax getting in the way.
+But that is okay.
+They are amazing linguists, and this library helps to hide these complications from them.
+This library hides the contents of such tags from the translators and lets them translate with minimal syntax getting in the way.
 The sentence above would be easier for translators to translate if it were something like this: